 Please specify the structure of the programme diets for all variants of the programme (e.g. full-time, part-time - if applicable).
 The description should be sufficiently detailed to fully define the structure of the diet.

-All modules are core, and must be passed to achieve the intended award.
+All modules bar the electives and dissertation, are compulsory, and must be attempted to achieve the intended award.

 Modules are delivered in a particular order to ensure progression through the programme.